gregzb/shell_project/README.md

 - full redirection using > and <
 - color and use of username
 - infinite length input allowed
+-

 ## Attempted but Unsuccessful Implementations:
 - Quotes
 - Escapes
+- tab autocompletion using readline()
+- tab autocompletion using raw mode

 ## To do section:
 - Fix unsuccessful implementations